k-kinzal/dgeni-markdown-example/docs/auto/service/$injector.md

   // Then
   expect(injector.annotate(MyController)).toEqual(['$scope', '$route']);
 ```

+You can disallow this method by using strict injection mode.

 This method does not work with code minification / obfuscation.
 For this reason the following
 annotation strategies are supported.